-The components for making cell models are shown in Table 3.
-As remarked in "Modeling Philosophy," there is no single-cell component here: all single-cell models are instances of hierarchical assemblies.
+The components for making cell models are shown in table 3.
+As remarked in section 2, there is no single-cell component here: all single-cell models are instances of hierarchical assemblies.
 The core of any cell model is an integratorCompartment which represents a closed iso-potential area of membrane.
 It has an internal potential and only accepts inputs in the form of conductances and reversal potentials.
-The threshold-SpikeGenerator reads a continuous value and emits discrete events whenever the value crosses a specified threshold.
+The thresholdSpikeGenerator reads a continuous value and emits discrete events whenever the value crosses a specified threshold.
 All the other cell components are conductance providers which can be inserted into a membrane and provide conductance or driving potential changes in response to the arrival of discrete events or to the evolution of their own internal state.

 Table four shows general purpose lab components for generating and recording signals and for directing the progress of a calculation.
-The components in this set are distinguished from other groups because they are unlikely to be used within compound assemblies and because most of them require some form of access to the internal state of the model after it has been compiled.
-That is, they are part of the model description, but are also used to provide access points to the running model.
+The components in this set are distinguished from other groups because they are unlikely to be used within compound assemblies and because most of them

+Icon Name Function \sim signalGenerator generate a variety of signals including noise and predefined waveforms 111 spikeGenerator generate regular or Poisson events on multiple channels spikeButton send events into a running calculation vectorSwitch re-route data in a running model -∕- vectorRecorder periodically read and record vectors for display currentClamp read a membrane potential and adjust its own internal potential to impose a given current spikePositionRecorder record and display positions at which spikes occur 111 spikeRecorder read source vector whenever spikes arrive; variety of display options require some form of access to the internal state of the model after it has been compiled.
+That is, they are part of the model description, but they are also used to provide access points to the running model.
 Thus, for example, the vectorRecorder specifies a recording interval as part of the model description, but also receives and displays the recorded data as the model is running.
-Likewise, the spikeButton and vectorSwitch
+Likewise, the spikeButton and vectorSwitch allow events to be sent into the compiled model as it is running.
+This contravenes the purely declarative modeling principle, which can be rescued by, for example, driving the switch programmatically from a pre-defined event sequence.